MSXtm/YWH/README.md

 # YWH
 Set/delete your webhook...
-[Available Languages : FA]
+[Available Languages : EN/FA]

 # How to install
 <b>1.</b> Upload the source into your host